Saturday, November 28, 2015

 0 mg Caffeine

-Immediately upon opening, a heavy spearmint/wintergreen aroma came from the bottle.
-This carried right over to the first drink.
-There was little vanilla, sarsaparilla or caramel taste.
+Immediately upon opening, the bottle released a heavy spearmint/wintergreen aroma, which carried right over to the first drink.
+There was little vanilla, sarsaparilla, or caramel taste.
 It was like drinking a liquefied tic-tac.
-It also was surprisingly low on sweetness, even though it was packed with 42 g of sugar.
+It was surprisingly low on sweetness, although it was packed with 42 g of sugar.

 Head – 1.0 out of 3 mugs

 The head was very low and almost non-existent.
-I was really disappointed and for me, a one is pretty poor.
+I was really disappointed, and for me, one is pretty poor.

 Zip – 1.5 out of 3 mugs

-This is a very low carbonated beverage with liquid breath mints as the taste.
-Once could equate that to zip, if I was drinking a beverage other than root beer.
-The typical sarsaparilla taste is not apparent I gave it 1.5 as it had some impacting flavors, although not to my liking.
+This is a very low-carbonated beverage with the taste of liquid breath mints.
+I could equate that to zip if I was drinking a beverage other than root beer.
+The typical sarsaparilla taste is not apparent.
+I gave it 1.5 as it had some impacting flavors, although not to my liking.

 Post Consumption Impression – 1.0 out of 3 mugs (0.5 docked for HFCS)